Blockstream/satellite/doc/bitcoin.md

 ### Installation from Binary Packages

-You can install `bitcoin-satellite` directly from binary packages that are available for the two most recent Ubuntu LTS, Fedora, and CentOS releases.
+You can install `bitcoin-satellite` directly from binary packages that are available for the two most recent Ubuntu LTS, Fedora, CentOS, Debian, and Raspbian releases.

 Ubuntu: